kodmunki/ku4js-reflection/README.md

 * [async](https://github.com/kodmunki/ku4js-reflection/tree/master/tests/src/class/async)

 ##Blocks
-Blocks are a addition that came out of Apple's extension of C. Where blocks open the ability to implement closures in C.
+Blocks are an addition that came out of Apple's extension of C. Where blocks open the ability to implement closures in C.
-Though JavaScript already includes this feature, the ability to pass functions across processes and threads may arise in the implementation of async reflection calls. ku4js-reflection blocks allow the developer to pass functions across as arguments to async reflection invocations and include "\_\_CALLBACK\_\_" replacements in withing the block.
+Although JavaScript already includes this feature, the ability to pass functions across processes and threads may arise in the implementation of async reflection calls. ku4js-reflection blocks allow the developer to pass functions across threads as arguments to async reflection invocations and include "\_\_CALLBACK\_\_" replacements in withing the block.

 Blocks are strings that take the following form:
 ```javascript